 Miss Austin (the ‘Claimant’) was employed by The Leeds Teaching Hospitals NHS Trust (the ‘Respondent’) for 25 years.
 She suffered from a variety of medical conditions including depression, anxiety and fibromyalgia.
 Her medical conditions caused her to check her medical records repeatedly.
 As a result, the Respondent commenced an investigation which caused her further anxiety.
 As a result of her anxiety, she pestered her line manager for information about the investigation, because of which the Respondent suspended her.
 She was then summarily dismissed on 23 May 2017, 18 months after the date of her least alleged offence.

 The decision of the Employment Tribunal

-The ET found that the Claimant was neither blameworthy or culpable in that her behaviours arose from her disability.
-The ET held that the Claimant had been unfairly summarily dismissed and suffered disability discrimination.
+The Employment Tribunal found that the Claimant was neither blameworthy or culpable in that her behaviours arose from her disability.
+The Tribunal held that the Claimant had been unfairly dismissed and had suffered disability discrimination.